Malabar White Peppercorns

 PACKING SIZE: 2.34 oz.
 (100 ml Grinder Jar), 7.40 oz.
 (330 ml Jar)

 We only carry one peppercorn with this unique trait – a white color!
 But the outer appearance isn’t the only thing that makes this precious spice unique.
 It also has a wild flavor profile, unlike anything you’ve ever tasted.
-We’re talking of course about our Malabar White Peppercorns!
+We’re talking, of course, about our Malabar White Peppercorns!
 This exquisite seasoning has been around for centuries but has been more recently popularized by the rise in popularity of French cuisine.
-It pairs beautifully with French ingredients and preparation techniques, the Malabar White Peppercorn is a fantastic go-to spice for just about any cuisine.
+It pairs beautifully with French ingredients and preparation techniques; the Malabar White Peppercorn is a fantastic go-to spice for just about any cuisine.
 You’ll be reaching for it daily before you know it.

 The flavor itself is very complex.
 Upon first smelling, you’re in store for cheesy earthy notes – maybe even a hint of “something gone bad” – but don’t worry!
 That’s all part of the layers.
-The flavor is distinctly earthy and musty with notes of fermented vegetables, aged cheddar, barks, and roots.
+The flavor is distinctly earthy and musty, with notes of fermented vegetables, aged cheddar, barks, and roots.
 White pepper has a hot taste on the tongue, although sources differ on whether it is hotter or milder than black pepper.
 For example, Cook's Illustrated says it's milder, while others say it has a sharper bite.
 Sources agree that white pepper is less complex in flavor than black pepper.
 It can have a musty, earthy, or grassy flavor, which can vary depending on the type of processing used and handling after production.
-Some also note nuances of citrus.
+Some also note the nuances of citrus.
 So many different layers!